IMPORTANCE OF TRAINING

 Much of the focus on fish harvester training in recent years has been on the training requirements of Transport Canada's federal Marine Personnel Regulations (MPR), such as MED, ROC-MC and Fishing Masters training.
 However, it is important for fish harvesters to remember that provincial OH&S regulations have training requirements that apply to fishing vessels/workplaces as well.
 The provincial OH&S training requirements include:

 Similar to the federal regulations, every fishing vessel/workplace is required to have at least one person on board trained in First Aid.

 Workplace Hazardous Materials Information System (WHMIS)

 Safety Committee/Safety Representative

 The Professional Fish Harvesters Certification Board (PFHCB) is a provincially legislated entity responsible for the registration and certification of fish harvesters in NL (owner/operators and crew members).
-The PFHCB's certification criteria include training requirements for all New Entrants, and for any fish harvester wishing to pursue certification upgrading from Apprentice to Level I and Level II.
-These training requirements and certification levels are very important, as there are linkages between PFHCB certification in NL and DFO federal licensing policy in the NL Region.
+The PFHCB's certification criteria includes training requirements for all new entrants, and for any fish harvester wishing to pursue certification, upgrading from Apprentice to Level I and Level II.
+These training requirements and certification levels are very important, as there are linkages between PFHCB certification in NL, and DFO federal licensing policy in the NL Region.
 Most notably, only Level II certified fish harvesters are eligible to hold federal species licences, and only Level I and Level II harvesters are eligible to act as a substitute (designated) operator on a NL federal species licence.

 Some of the main PFHCB training requirements include: